Food Poisoning: Toxoplasmosis

 - Lungs ( pneumonia ), symptoms include fever and chills, breathing problems and a cough that can cause chest wall pain, fatigue, and weakness.

-- Heart (myocarditis), symptoms include irregular heartbeat, signs of pericarditis , and signs of heart failure .
+- Heart (myocarditis), symptoms include shortness of breath, chest pain, feeling tired, and palpitations .

 How is toxoplasmosis diagnosed?